-Masters and doctoral level graduate students at KU who are working on research and projects are encouraged to submit proposals.
+Masters and doctoral level graduate students at KU who are working on research and/or projects are encouraged to submit proposals.
 Proposals from all disciplines are welcome.

 Why submit a proposal?

 To bring together students, community members, and professionals at and outside of the University of Kansas to share ideas, collaborate, and learn from one another.
 Presenters will receive constructive feedback from volunteer faculty discussants to support development of their work and presentation skills.

 We welcome proposals for dramatic performances and art displays, as well as poster and paper presentations.